-The prescribed entity must develop and retain an up-to-date list and brief description of the data holdings of PI maintained by the prescribed entity under the Coroners Act.
+The prescribed entity must develop and retain an up-to-date list and brief description of the data holdings of personal information maintained by the prescribed entity under the CYFSA.

-7. Policy, Procedures, and Practices for Maintaining Statements of Purpose for Data Holdings Containing Personal Information
+7. Policy, Procedures, and Practices for Statements of Purpose for Data Holdings Containing Personal Information

-A policy, procedures, and practices must be developed and implemented with respect to the creation, review, amendment, and approval of statements of purpose for data holdings containing PI.
+A policy, procedures, and practices must be developed and implemented with respect to the creation, review, amendment, and approval of statements of purpose for data holdings containing personal information.